niklasvm/satrday/README.md

 # satrday
-Learn how to use git correctly
+Learn how to use git correctly.

+Always github first, then create project.